Zero-sum partitions of Abelian groups of order $2^n$: Introduction

-Anholcer et al. introduced the \textit{group irregular labeling} \cite{ref_AnhCic1}.
+\citet{ref:AnhCic1} introduced the \textit{group irregular labeling}.
 They label the edges with (not necessarily distinct) elements of a group $\Gamma$, and then the weighted degree of a vertex $v$ is the sum (taken in $\Gamma$) of labels of the edges incident to $v$.
 A labeling is \textit{$\Gamma$-irregular}, if the resulting weighted degrees are pairwise distinct.
-The smallest $k$, such that for every Abelian group $\Gamma$ of order $k$ there exists a $\Gamma$-irregular labeling of $G$, is called the the \textit{group irregularity strength} of $G$ and denoted $s_g(G)$.
-Note that $s(G)\leq s_g(G)$ for any graph $G$.
+The smallest $k$, such that for every Abelian group $\Gamma$ of order $k$ there exists a $\Gamma$-irregular labeling of $G$, is called the \textit{group irregularity strength} of $G$ and denoted $s_g(G)$.
+Note that $s(G)\leq s_g(G)$ for every graph $G$.

-In \cite{ref_AnhCic}, $2$-ZSPP of groups of odd order was used for bounding the group irregularity strength of disconnected graphs without a star as a connected component.
-Roughly speaking, the authors divide every connected component into pairs and triples of vertices and partition the non-zero elements of the corresponding group into the same number of zero-sum pairs and triples, and later use the method of augmented paths to do the labeling.
+\citet{ref:AnhCic} used $2$-ZSPP of groups of odd order for bounding the group irregularity strength of disconnected graphs without a star as a connected component.
+Roughly speaking, the authors divide every connected component into $2$-subsets and $3$-subsets of vertices and partition the set of non-zero elements of the corresponding group into the same number of zero-sum $2$-subsets and $3$-subsets, and later use the method of augmented paths to do the labeling.
 They obtain that $s_g(G)\leq 2\lfloor|V(G)|/2\rfloor+1$.

-An analogous \textit{group irregular labeling for directed graphs}, where the weight of each vertex is the sum of the labels flowing into the vertex minus the sum of labels flowing out of the vertex, was considered by Aigner and Triesch \cite{ref_AigTri}, Caccetta et al. \cite{ref_CaccJia}, Cichacz and Tuza \cite{CicTuz}, Egawa \cite{Egawa}, Fukuchi \cite{Fukuchi} and Tuza \cite{Tuza}.
-It turns out that there exists a $\Gamma$-irregular labeling of a directed graph $\overrightarrow{G}$ with weakly connected components $\{\overrightarrow{G_i}\}_{i=1}^t$ if and only if there exist in $\Gamma$ pairwise disjoint subsets $\{\overrightarrow{S_i}\}_{i=1}^t$ such that $|S_i|=|\overrightarrow{G_i}|$ and $\sum_{s\in S_i}s=0$ for any $i$, $1 \leq $i$ \leq t$ {(see Theorem 2.1 in \cite{CicTuz})}.
+An analogous \textit{group irregular labeling for directed graphs}, where the weight of every vertex is the sum of the labels flowing into the vertex minus the sum of labels flowing out of the vertex, was considered by \citet{ref:AigTri}, \citet{ref:CaccJia}, \citet{CicTuz}, \citet{Egawa}, \citet{Fukuchi} and \citet{Tuza}.
+It turns out that there exists a $\Gamma$-irregular labeling of a directed graph $\overrightarrow{G}$ with weakly connected components $\{\overrightarrow{G_i}\}_{i=1}^t$ if and only if there exist in $\Gamma$ pairwise disjoint subsets $\{S_i\}_{i=1}^t$ such that $|S_i|=|V(\overrightarrow{G_i})|$ and $\sum_{s\in S_i}s=0$ for every {$i\in[1, t]$} {(see Theorem 2.1 in \citet{CicTuz})}.